raismaulana/raismaulana/README.md

 ### Hello world!
 I'm Lufri Rais Maulana.👋

 ## I'm Fresh Graduate Developer and also like Gaming!
-- Junior Front-end(Android & Web) and Back-end Developer
+- Focusing in Back-end Developer
-- Experience in Web Development
+- Experience in Web/Android Development
 - Knowledge in Machine Learning with Tensorflow
-- Dota2, Valorant, and other Online Game
+- Dota2, CSGO, Valheim and other Online Game (no gacha game)
-- Currently in learning material design, android jetpack dan mern stack
+- Currently learning CA dan DDD in Golang
 ---

 ### Languages: